Wondering what is the difference between 255 and 275 tires is! This is the right place to know all about the tire of your cars.

 Pros and Cons of 275 Tires

 The thread dept comes in at 19 for the 275 tires.
 In addition, the 275 tires are over 9 kg heavier than the 255 tires.
 Because the 275 tires are heavy, they will require the car to use more fuel.
-The 275 are a bit heavier and can hold are 50 or so kg more.
-The bigger tires will be covering more space than the so they might last a bit longer than the 275 tires.
+The 275 are heavier and can hold 50 or so kg more.
+The bigger tires will cover more space, so that they might last longer than the 275 tires.

 FAQs about the Difference Between 255 and 275 tires – 255 vs 275 tires